A classic recipe that’s done just perfectly. Creamy, filling, cozy, and topped with all your favorites. (We like avocado, cilantro, and sour cream.)

 Instructions

-- Make base of veggies and flour.
+- Cook onions and garlic.
 In a large pot or Dutch oven, melt butter over medium-low heat.
 Add chopped onion and cook for 7-10 minutes until onions look more translucent and are tender, stirring occasionally and watching the heat to make sure the onion doesn’t burn.
 Add garlic and cook an additional 1-2 minutes, stirring occasionally.
 Add in flour and stir to break up any clumps.
 Cook for an additional 2-3 minutes.

 - Add corn, chicken, and lime.
 Lower heat to a simmer and add corn, chicken, and lime juice until the ingredients are warmed through, about 5-10 minutes.